> Contents

 But that formula assumes infinite divisibility.
 In practice, a single miss drops you to $350, a second to $200, and a third ends your session.
 The probability of 3 consecutive misses is (3/37)^3 = 0.053% — unlikely but not impossible over many sessions.

 Minimum recommended: $4,500 (30 full bets).
 Use our bankroll calculator to model your specific situation.
+For a complete 7-strategy guide to turning $100 into $1000, including the column chain approach, see our detailed breakdown.

 $150 Strategy in Practice: Real Session Example